Goncalo04Costa/Desafio-Teletabweb/README.md

 # Front‑End Coding Challenge – Pricing Page

 Welcome 👋
-Your mission is to implement the **Pricing** screen of our product exactly like the Figma we provided.
+The mission is to implement the **Pricing** screen of our product exactly like the Figma we provided.
 You must use **React 18 + TypeScript**, **Vite**, **pnpm**, **@tanstack/react‑query**, and **Material UI v5**.
 A .NET 8 backend with Swagger is included in `/backend` (separate zip).
 It exposes: